anzipex/object_control/README.md

 # object_control
 Control rectangle object by pressing keyboard buttons.
-Also shows translate coordinates by x & y from center
+Also shows rotate and translate coordinates by x & y from center

 ###### Requirements:
 ```